 Once authorized, you will be redirected back to Forestry to choose the repository you wish to import.
 From the dropdowns, choose your repository and the branch you would like to import.

-If Forestry can’t locate your site’s config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.
+If you’re importing a Hugo or Jekyll site, Forestry will attempt to locate your site configuration.
+If Forestry can’t locate the config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.

 Importing from a GitHub organization